-Tradition and convention can be considered limitations upon which we act.
-However, convention is stifling for an artist because it punishes transgressions to subject and style.
+Tradition and convention can be considered limitations upon which we act (or not).
+However, convention is a stifling factor for an artist because it punishes transgressions in subject and style.
 Tradition, on the other hand, supports limitations as they ordain us into freedom of expression.
 Pretending to be free in a vacuum or outside reality is absurd.

 Tradition supports transgressions when they go against attributes presented as convention masked under expression.
-These limits show us the direction into freedom.
+Expression is not enough for bringing forth a new message or a different sense of reality.
+Limits show us the direction into freedom.

 However difficult it may be, desire drives my impulses despite these limitations.
 When this acceptance takes place, the experience becomes expansive.
 Almost everything is possible as long as I am here and now fulfilling my dreams.